TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/ManagingTranslations.rst

 Local translations
 ==================

-With `Virtaal <http://translate.sourceforge.net/wiki/virtaal/index>`_ it is possible to translate XLIFF files locally.
-Virtaal is an open source, cross-platform application.
+With `t3ll <https://github.com/garfieldius/t3ll>`__ it is possible to translate XLIFF files locally. t3ll is an open source, cross-platform application and runs on console under Linux, MacOS and Windows.
+It opens its editor inside a Google Chrome or Chromium window.

-..  figure:: /Images/ExternalImages/System/InternationalizationXliffWithVirtaal.png
+..  figure:: /Images/ExternalImages/System/t3ll.png
-    :alt: Virtaal screenshot
+    :alt: t3ll screenshot

-    Translating with Virtaal, with suggestions from other software
+    Translating with t3ll

+Just call on a console, for example:

+..  code-block:: bash

+    t3ll path/to/your/extension/Resources/Private/Language/locallang.xlf

 Translating files locally is useful for extensions which should not be published or for creating :ref:`custom translations <xliff-translating-custom>`.